Skip to main content

 Your Council Tax bill can also be reduced in some other situations:

-- If your home has features to make it suitable for a disabled person to live in, like space for wheelchair access or a room mainly used by the disabled person, your Council Tax band can be lowered to the next band down or one sixth off if you’re in Band A.
+• A band reduced or one sixth taken off if you are in Band A, if your home has features to make it suitable for a disabled person to live in.
+This might be space for wheelchair access or a room mainly used by the disabled person.

 And you may not have to pay Council Tax at all if:

 If you’re renting your home, Housing Benefit can help you to cover some or all of the cost of rent.
-To be eligible, you need to be responsible for rent payments and either be receiving Pension Credit or have savings (joint savings if you’re in a couple) under £16,000.
+To be eligible, you need to be responsible for rent payments and either be receiving Pension Credit or have savings under £16,000.
+Note these are your combined savings if you are a couple.

 If you are of working age, then Housing Benefit is typically paid as part of another benefit called Universal Credit.